A comprehensive tier list of best Pokémon and moves to use your Elite TMs on. Includes both Elite Fast TM and Elite Charge TM.

 Stone Edge Blaziken has better potential in Silph Arena tournaments rather than a freestyle format.
 It does have the surprise factor that will throw a lot of people off guard while in a situation to shield or not.

 Gengar is an exceptionally strong Pokémon that has access to Shadow Punch, a fast-charging strong move that has amazing bait potential.
 Gengar gained access to this move for Gastly community day back in July 2020.
 Gengar has the potential to sweep with shields with its extremely high attack stat paired with its moves.

 Gengar has positive matchups against several top tier Great League picks such as Azumaril, Skarmory, Alolan Marowak, Toxicroak and Defense Deoxys.

 A note on Shadow Pokémon

-Shadow Pokémon Disclaimer: Elite TM’s may not be able to remove Frustration from Shadow Pokémon, so to obtain these moves you would either need to unlock a 2nd Charged Move or have previously removed Frustration during the available window.
+Shadow Pokémon Disclaimer: Elite TMs can NOT remove Frustration from Shadow Pokémon, so to obtain these moves you would either need to unlock a 2nd Charged Move or have previously removed Frustration during the available window.

-Shadow Pokémon will now also have access to these moves.
-As we know now, Shadow Pokémon have slightly higher Attack than its normal form counterpart but have a lowered defence making them more glassy but dealing increasingly more damage overall.
-Shadow Pokémon due to this fact can be risky but with enough practice, they can be deadly in the right hands.
+As we know now, Shadow Pokémon have a 20% higher Attack than its normal form but have a 20% lowered defence making them more glassy but dealing increasingly more damage overall.
+Shadow Pokémon, due to this fact can be risky but with enough practice, they can be deadly in the right hands.